chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

 aim is to point to the "vcvarsall.bat" file that will set the necessary environment variables in the current command prompt.

-Finally, build scikit-learn from this command prompt:
+Finally, build jax-learn from this command prompt:

 .. prompt:: bash $